ISISDataPolicy/policy/data_policy.md

 3.2.3 Raw data and metadata will be stored initially on instrument-related computers, and will be migrated or copied to archival facilities for long-term curation.

-3.3 Storing of facility generated reduced data and associated metadata​
+3.3 Storing of facility generated reduced data and associated metadata

 3.3.1 All facility generated reduced data will be created in well-defined formats that are readable at the time of creation either by facility or non-facility software, or both.